To Let (film)

 To Let is a 2017 Indian Tamil-language drama film written, directed and filmed by Chezhiyan.
-Produced by his wife Prema, the film stars Santhosh Sreeram, Suseela and Dharun as a family living in a rented house who are ordered by their landlady (Aadhira Pandilakshmi) to vacate.
+Produced by his wife Prema, the film stars Santhosh Sreeram, Suseela and Dharun as a family living in a rented house who are ordered by their landlady (Aadhira Pandilakshmi) to vacate within 30 days.

+To Let premiered in November 2017 at the Kolkata International Film Festival.
 At the 65th National Film Awards, it won in the category Best Feature Film in Tamil.
-At the 49th International film festival of India, Goa it won Special jury mention award in international competition.
-The film theatrically released on 21 February 2019 to highly positive reviews from critics, and became a success in box office.
+The film was theatrically released on 21 February 2019.

 Plot

-Illango is an assistant film director living with his wife Amudha and their five-year-old son Siddharth in a rented apartment.
+In 2007, Illango is an assistant film director living with his wife Amudha and their five-year-old son Siddharth in a rented apartment.
 Their landlady is eager to lease that house to IT professionals for a higher rent, so she issues the family a 30-day notice to vacate.